UPHL-BioNGS/Cecret/README.md

 ```
 params.reference_genome
 params.primer_bed
-params.amplicon_bed or set params.bedtools_multicov = false
+params.amplicon_bed #or set params.bedtools_multicov = false
-params.gff_file or set params.ivar_variants = false
+params.gff_file #or set params.ivar_variants = false
 ```
 And set
 ```
+params.species = 'other'
 params.pangolin = false
 params.freyja = false
-params.nextclade = false or adjust nexclade_prep_options from '--name sars-cov-2' to the name of the relevent dataset
+params.nextclade = false #or adjust nexclade_prep_options from '--name sars-cov-2' to the name of the relevent dataset
-params.vadr = false or configure the vadr container appropriately and params.vadr_reference
+params.vadr = false #or configure the vadr container appropriately and params.vadr_reference
 ```
 ## What if I need to filter out human reads or I only want reads that map to my reference?